 Mission & Vision

 We aim to build a supportive outdoor community through mindful wilderness trips and place-based skills that provide space for self-reflection and healing, intimacy with nature, and conscious environmental stewardship for people of color, LGBTQ+ individuals, and low-income families.
-Through both an Eco-psychological lens and a framework of mindfulness, The Rusty Anvil encourages marginalized folks to find both their authentic selves and their ability to be powerful environmental stewards of transformation.
-We encourage spaces that build a foundation of intimacy with the both our inner and outer landscapes.
+Through both an Eco-psychological lens and a framework of forest bathing, The Rusty Anvil encourages marginalized folks to find both their authentic selves and their ability to be powerful environmental stewards of transformation.
+We encourage spaces that build a foundation of mindfulness and intimacy with both our inner and outer landscapes.

 Philosophy & Values